kubernetes/community/contributors/design-proposals/deployment.md

    that they do not select the newly created pods (or old pods get selected by the new RS).
    - The label key will be "pod-template-hash".
-   - The label value will be the hash of {podTemplateSpec+uniquifier} where podTemplateSpec is the one that the new RS uses and uniquifier is a counter in the DeploymentStatus that increments every time a [hash collision](#hashing-collisions) happens (hash collisions should be rare with fnv).
+   - The label value will be the hash of {podTemplateSpec+collisionCount} where podTemplateSpec is the one that the new RS uses and collisionCount is a counter in the DeploymentStatus that increments every time a [hash collision](#hashing-collisions) happens (hash collisions should be rare with fnv).
    - If the RSs and pods dont already have this label and selector: